wangzezhong/wangzezhong.github.io/_projects/DataComics.md

 sitemap: false
 ---

-Data comics are a way of effectively communicating with data through data visualizations.
-Inspired by how audiences read and [understand comics](http://mm12.johncaserta.info/wp-content/uploads/2012/10/Understanding%20Comics%20(The%20Invisible%20Art)%20By%20Scott%20McCloud.pdf), data comics integrate texts and images in the 2D display, map time into space through panels and their ordering.
-Data comics provide the freedom of a space-oriented layout of infographics and annotated charts while supporting the linear narration of videos and live presentations.
-They open up a potential for expressive storytelling with data visualizations.
+Data comics serve as an effective medium for conveying information using data visualizations.
+Drawing inspiration from the interpretive nature of comic reading, they blend text and images in a 2D space, transforming time into spatial arrangements using panels and sequences.
+By merging the spatial flexibility of infographics and chart annotations with the sequential narrative found in videos and live presentations, data comics offer a unique avenue for rich and expressive data-driven storytelling.

-In 2018, we presented [data comic design patterns](https://www.researchgate.net/publication/324670172_Design_Patterns_for_Data_Comics), each pattern describing a set of panels with a specific narrative purpose (see examples below or download the full [printable pattern cards](https://drive.google.com/file/d/0B1zFhCjto4BXTU9UNHJfd3haaHM/view?usp=sharing&resourcekey=0-lpHK38EzzMXXxXyPQpqB4A)), that allows for rapid story-boarding of data comics while showcasing their expressive potential.
+In 2018, we introduced [data comic design patterns](https://www.researchgate.net/publication/324670172_Design_Patterns_for_Data_Comics), each pattern describing a set of panels with a specific narrative purpose (see examples below or download the full [printable pattern cards](https://drive.google.com/file/d/0B1zFhCjto4BXTU9UNHJfd3haaHM/view?usp=sharing&resourcekey=0-lpHK38EzzMXXxXyPQpqB4A)), that allows for rapid story-boarding of data comics while showcasing their expressive potential.
 The description of design patterns implies a design space of data comics, which combines a dimension for spatial panel layouts with a dimension for content relation between panels.

 <img src="https://github.com/wangzezhong/wangzezhong.github.io/blob/master/assets/img/projects/patternExample.jpg?raw=true"